Workshops for Spring 2021

 - Registration is required for all workshops.

-Please email us at email@example.com.
+- Need to cancel?
+Just email us at email@example.com.

 In order to comply with state and local COVID-19 guidelines, workshops will be conducted via Zoom.
 A computer, tablet, or smart phone is required.
 Learn how to join a Zoom meeting.

 Please email us at firstname.lastname@example.org.
 Be sure to include your phone number in case we need to contact you.

 Missed a workshop?
 Videos of past workshops can be found on our YouTube channel.

 Gifts help support our workshops, the Demonstration Garden at Patrick Ranch, and Master Gardener community outreach projects in Butte County.